pauljonescodes/Rutgers-University-Notes/Philosophy/Social and Political Philosophy.md

 4. Conclusion
-    -   Justice is of supreme importance, since it pertains to the most absolute of obligations: the rules against hurting and interfering with the liberty of others.\
+    -   Justice is of supreme importance, since it pertains to the most absolute of obligations: the rules against hurting and interfering with the liberty of others.
     -   To abandon such rules is to regress to the [misery of the anarchy of the] state of nature.
 Thus [perfect] duties are much more crucial than [imperfect] duties.
-    -   The intensity of the sentiment of justice is explained by the intensities of feeling understandably associated with the components.\
+    -   The intensity of the sentiment of justice is explained by the intensities of feeling understandably associated with the components.
-    -   Most (specific) maxims of justice are instrumental to the previously noted principles.\
+    -   Most (specific) maxims of justice are instrumental to the previously noted principles.
     -   Equality--except where it is inexpedient--each person's having
-        an equal claim to happiness--is the heart of utilitarianism.\
+        an equal claim to happiness--is the heart of utilitarianism.
-    -   And social progress has unmasked the disutility of inequalities and will continue to do so regarding the false "aristocracies of color, race, and sex".\
+    -   And social progress has unmasked the disutility of inequalities and will continue to do so regarding the false "aristocracies of color, race, and sex".
     -   "Justice" covers the most useful social rules (which do admit of exceptions).
 Hence the proof in favor of utilitarianism is complete.

-Mill’s Considerations on Representative Government (1860) by Professor Colby
+Mill’s Considerations on Representative Government (1860) by Professor Colby {#mills-considerations-on-representative-government-1860-by-professor-colby}
 ----------------------------------------------------------------------------

 The following are some basic principles espoused in the work and which